While purchasing a grill used to be an easy task, these days, the grill market offers hundreds of brands and various types of grills.

 For example, you could smoke your beef with cherry-flavored pellets or pork with some maple.
 You can even mix and match to create a blend of your own.

-These pellets are also used to fuel a pellet grill.
+Wood pellets are also used to fuel pellet grills.
 They are made from compressed sawdust, repurposed from lumber mills.
 You do not soak a wood pellet before using, as it would become soggy sawdust, unlike wood chips.

 If you think they sound similar to heating pellets, usually used for household stoves, you’d be mistaken.

-Smoking wood pellets are specifically designed to penetrate the food with flavor.
+Smoking wood pellets in pellet grills are specifically designed to penetrate the food with flavor.

 Gas Grills: an Overview